jcchincheong-bb/jcchincheong-bb.github.io/_projects/interpolation-calculator/index.md

 - Implementing cubic spline and newton interpolaters in Python and generalising the lagrange interpolater.

 ## 📚 References
-Kehrein, K. A Primer On Numerical Mathetmatics For Scientists and Engineers. _(unreleased, TBA)_
+KEHREIN, Achim. *A Primer On Numerical Mathetmatics For Scientists and Engineers*. _(unreleased, TBA)_
 ---